 Students may choose either option at any time in their undergraduate career, but many determine their choice during sophomore year in order to have enough time to craft a program that best suits their individual needs.
 Each option provides time for exploration through electives.

 The Flexible track is based on a series of rigorous courses in fundamental physics topics, and its options enable many of our students to complete second majors in other disciplines.
+Below is an overview; students may obtain more detailed information in the MIT Bulletin.

 The Flex track requires: